GautamDeepak/EMM/EMM_Prac_01.md

 ![Figure 1.
 The Google Earth Engine environment](Prac01/FeatureTour.PNG)

-4. Check out all the buttons that are available to you and try to understand them.
+4. Check out different buttons and tabs available to you, try them and do a google search to understand their functionality.
+In this unit, you will frequently use following buttons and tabs: "Run", "Save", "Inspector", "Console", "Tasks", "Scripts", "Docs", and "Assets".

 ## 4. A basic introduction to JavaScript